justin-vuu/Volatility-Forecasting/README.md

 # Volatility-Forecasting

-## Overview sửa
+## Overview
-This project is a volatility-forecasting that assists
+This project attempts to implement LSTM models in forecasting Realized Volatility in the derivatives market, helping traders in their decision-making.

 ## Contributors